Overpaying for AJ McCarron Would Mark a New Low in NFL QB Desperation

 Cleveland Browns head coach Hue Jackson knows McCarron well.
 He was the Bengals' offensive coordinator during the 2014 and 2015 seasons and oversaw McCarron's early development.

 Jackson guided McCarron to his brief success over three starts and seven appearances in the 2015 season.
 That run was highlighted by six touchdowns and only two interceptions and a passer rating of 97.1.
-But in the wild-card playoffs, McCarron averaged only 5.2 yards per attempt against the Pittsburgh Steelers in an 18-16 loss.
+But in the wild-card round, McCarron averaged only 5.2 yards per attempt against the in a loss to the Pittsburgh Steelers.
 He also averaged fewer than six yards per attempt in two of his three regular-season starts (5.7 against the Broncos in Week 16 and 5.9 against the Baltimore Ravens in Week 17).

-But Jackson was so enamored with McCarron that, incredibly, he was ready to sacrifice second- and third-round picks for him at the 2017 trade deadline.
+But Jackson became so enamored with McCarron that, incredibly, he was ready to sacrifice second- and third-round picks for him at the 2017 trade deadline.
 The Browns, however, failed to file the proper paperwork before the 4 p.m.
-ET cutoff point, according to Mary Kay Cabot of Cleveland.com.
+ET deadline, according to Mary Kay Cabot of Cleveland.com.

 Now, there's another chance for a Jackson-McCarron bear hug.